Skip to content

 nah protects sensitive filesystem locations from accidental access.
 Both directory paths and filename patterns are checked.

-Built-in sensitive directories
+Built-in sensitive paths

 Path Default policy